-English Literature: Throughout KS4, you will study a range of literary texts: novels, poetry and drama.
+English Literature: Can we change to: Throughout KS4, you will study a range of literary texts: novels, poetry and drama.
 These texts are seminal works by some of our most gifted writers.
 Titles include: Macbeth, A Christmas Carol, An Inspector Calls and the AQA Poetry Anthology Power and Conflict.